tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Colombia.md

 <script src="/js/searchcodes.js"></script>

-This guide shows how to leverage these services to enhance your customers' payment experience by providing flexible and secure payment options tailored to the Colombian market.
+This guide shows how to leverage these services to enhance your customers' payment experience by providing flexible and secure payment options tailored to the local market.

 {{% alert title="Note" color="info"%}}